microsoft/seq-format-conversion/README.md

 This repository is a fork from [the original](https://github.com/gatk-workflows/seq-format-conversion) and has all the required changes to run the WDL workflow on Cromwell on Azure.<br/>

 Here, you can find the WDL files and an example inputs JSON files with links to data hosted on a public Azure Storage account.
-You can use the "msgenpublicdata" storage account directly as a relative path, like in the inputs JSON file.
+You can use the "datasettestinputs" storage account directly as a relative path, like in the inputs JSON file.

 The `bam-to-unmapped-bams.trigger.json`, `cram-to-bam.trigger.json`, `interleaved-fastq-to-paired-fastq.trigger.json` and `paired-fastq-to-unmapped-bam.trigger.json` trigger files are ready to use.